Purfview/InpaintDelogo/README.md

  or deteriorated parts of images or videos.
  </code></pre>

 ## If it's too complicated or you want the best results, I can delogo your video for a fee.
-Contact: Contact: purfview [at] protonmail [dot] com
+Contact: purfview [at] protonmail [dot] com

 <pre><code>
 Core requirements: